Bank of Ireland: Stolen laptops

 In April 2008 it was announced that four laptops with data pertaining to 10,000 customers were stolen between June and October 2007.
 This customer information included names, addresses, bank details, medical and pension details.

 The thefts were initially reported to the Garda Síochána, however the Banks senior management did not know about the problem until February 2008 after an internal audit uncovered the theft and the Bank did not advise the Data Protection Commissioner and the Central Bank of Ireland until mid-April 2008.
 It also came to light that none of the laptops used encryption to protect the sensitive data.
 The Bank has since released a press release detailing the seven branches affected and its initial response, later in the month the Bank confirmed that 31,500 customer records were affected as well as an increased number of branches.

 Record bank robbery

 On 27 February 2009, it was reported that a criminal gang from Dublin had stolen €7 million from the Bank of Ireland's main branch in College Green.
-The robbery was the biggest in the history of Ireland, during which a girlfriend of an employee, her mother and her mother's five-year-old granddaughter were held hostage at gunpoint.
+The robbery was the biggest in the history of Ireland, during which the girlfriend of an employee, her mother and her mother's five-year-old granddaughter were held hostage at gunpoint.
 Gardaí arrested six men the next day, and recovered €1.8 million.
 A spokesperson for the bank said: "Bank of Ireland's priority is for the safety and well-being of the staff member and the family involved in this incident and all of the bank's support services have been made available to them."